 The Board sets the strategic direction for the Arts Council and oversees the work of the Executive.

 The Council was established as a statutory body by the Arts Council (Northern Ireland) Order 1995 on 1 September 1995.
-It is funded via grant-in-aid by the Department of Culture, Arts and Leisure (DCAL) and is managed by a Board.
-Members are appointed by the Minister for Culture, Arts and Leisure.
+It is funded via grant-in-aid by the Department for Communities and is managed by a Board.
+Members are appointed by the Minister for Communities.

-The Board consists of the Chairman, Mr Bob Collins, plus 14 members and meets on a regular basis.
-The Board members, including Vice-Chair, Dr Katy Radford, are drawn from a broad cross-section of representatives from the arts and cultural sector.
+The Board consists of the Chairman, Mr Liam Hannaway, plus 10 members and meets on a regular basis.
+The Board members, including Vice-Chair, Mr William Leathem, are drawn from a broad cross-section of representatives from the arts and cultural sector.

 All appointments are made on merit and political activity plays no part in the selection process.
 However, in accordance with the original Nolan recommendations, there is a requirement for the political activity of appointees (if declared) to be published.

-The Chairman and Council members have individual and collective responsibility to the Minister of Culture, Arts and Leisure (or, in the absence of a locally devolved administration, a Minister from the NIO) for the governance of the Arts Council.
+The Chairman and Council members have individual and collective responsibility to the Minister for Communities (or, in the absence of a locally devolved administration, a Minister from the NIO) for the governance of the Arts Council.

 The Board is responsible for: